zkmkarlsruhe/ofxTensorFlow2/README.md

 1. If libtensorflow was downloaded to `libs/tensorflow/`, remove all files in this folder
 2. Edit `addon_config.mk` under the "linux64" build target: comment the "local path" sections
-3. If using the OF Project Generator, (re)regenerate project files for projects using the addon
+3. If using the OF ProjectGenerator, (re)regenerate project files for projects using the addon

 _Note: When using libtensorflow installed to the system, the `LD_LIBRARY_PATH` export is not needed._